ideaspaper/restclient/README.md

 - Multipart form data and file uploads
 - GraphQL support (queries, mutations, subscriptions)
 - Basic, Digest, and AWS Signature v4 authentication
-- Cookie jar with persistence
+- Cookie jar for subsequent requests within a session
-- Colored output with syntax highlighting
+- Colored output with syntax highlighting for JSON and XML
 - Shell completion for bash, zsh, fish, and PowerShell

 ## Installation